 There are two ways to send the needed price signal.
 One is to establish a schedule of gradually rising prices.
 The other is to set up a cap-and-permit system and gradually reduce the number of permits.
 In one case we limit demand for fossil fuels by controlling the price (and letting the supply adjust accordingly) and in the other case we limit demand for fossil fuels by controlling the supply (and letting the price adjust accordingly).

 Both approaches are in use today.
-(The 63 carbon pricing systems around the world today are about evening split between the two.)
+(The 63 carbon pricing systems around the world today are about evenly split between the two.)
 In the abstract, the two types are mathematically equivalent.
 But in practice they have their pros and cons.

 The most important difference is that a cap-and-permit system can be designed to accurately hit science-based carbon emission reduction targets.
 A carbon fee system cannot.
 We can only guess how high prices need to be set to hit emission reduction targets.
 Energy demand is notoriously inelastic, so it will take a large bump in price to get a little bit of emission reduction.
 With a cap-and-permit system, the emission reduction is guaranteed and the price will settle in the exact right place, with no guessing.